KingIdee/guest-writer/articles/2019-07-26-creating-infinite-lists-in-android.markdown

 }
 ```

 This method checks to know if an extra row should be shown.
-That is simply known if the `networkState` is not type `Status.SUCCESS`.
+That is simply known if the `networkState` is not null and it is not type `Status.SUCCESS`.

 The next method you will add to the adapter is the `onCreateViewHolder` method.
 This method is used by the adapter when a new ViewHolder of the given view type is needed.
 The method creates a new ViewHolder using a layout reference you pass to it.
 Go ahead and add the method to your class like so: